 We hold three water rights equaling 67 cubic feet per second (cfs) on Big Butte Springs.
 The Oregon Legislature closed Big Butte Springs drainage from any additional appropriation in 1925 and assigned all remaining water rights to the City of Medford.

 The Big Butte Springs watershed is a multiple-use watershed consisting of 56,000 acres of private and publicly-managed lands.
 This watershed provides the recharge zone for Big Butte Springs.

 Millions of years ago volcanic, glacial and erosion activity filled nearby valleys with permeable materials that now store and transmit vast quantities of water from the western slopes of Mt.
 McLoughlin (9,495 feet elevation) to Big Butte Springs at about 2,700 feet elevation.

-The Commission works closely with the U.S. Forest Service (USFS) and other agencies in managing and monitoring all activities on the watershed that may affect water quality.
+Medford Water works closely with the U.S. Forest Service (USFS) and other agencies in managing and monitoring all activities on the watershed that may affect water quality.
 About 75 percent or approximately 41,000 acres of the watershed is managed by the USFS.
-The Commission owns and manages close to 3,700 acres around Big Butte Springs and Willow Lake.
-In 1999, the Commission contracted with the USFS for the development of a Forest Management Plan.
+We own and manage close to 3,700 acres around Big Butte Springs and Willow Lake.
+In 1999, our organization contracted with the USFS for the development of a Forest Management Plan.
 Implementation of forest management activities began in 2000 and was completed in 2008.